-- For the future MQ-25 Stingray unmanned carrier tanker - a drone capable of launching off of aircraft carriers - we ensure safe launches to help provide air refueling.
-We created standards for systems for NATO’s manned and future unmanned air refueling.
+- For the MQ-25 Stingray unmanned carrier tanker - an unmanned aircraft capable of launching and recovering off of aircraft carriers - we ensure safe carrier operations and provide air refueling technologies.
+We created concepts and standards for NATO’s manned and future unmanned air refueling operations.

 - We are executing missions and programs to provide operational mission support as Ground Station Operators and Tactical Coordinators for MQ-4C Triton UAV as part of the Broad Area Maritime Surveillance-Demonstrator program.
 Our operators manage the mission and flight schedules, and coordinate local airspace and offshore exercise areas through satellite resources for training exercises.